 - Remote host connection manager.
 This application should act as remote connectivity manager and should support all mainstream remote connection protocols, including but not limited to, RDP, SSH and VNC.
 Examples in Windows include MRemoteNG, Microsoft Remote Desktop Manager and Devolution Remote Desktop Manager.
 Examples in Linux include Remmina and Thincast Remote.

-- Microsoft Visual Studio Code and Microsoft Visual Studio.
+- Software development tools including Microsoft Visual Studio Code and Microsoft Visual Studio.

 - Diagramming software, including Microsoft Visio and Draw.io.

 - API management tools and SDKs.
 Examples in Windows include Postman, Windows SDKs and Azure SDKs.
-A list of available Windows SDKs can be found at: https://stefanos.cloud/blog/windows-10-kits-and-tools/.
+A list of available Windows SDKs can be found at: https://stefanos.cloud/windows-10-kits-and-tools/.
 Also cURL is an alternative to Postman in Linux.

 - Packet sniffing application.
 The leading tool here is Wireshark, which is available in both Windows and Linux.

-- IaC tools, such as Powershell DSC, Azure Powershell, Azure ARM templates, Azure Bicep templates, Terraform, Chef, Puppet and Ansible.
+- Infrastructure As Code (IaC) tools, such as Powershell DSC, Azure Powershell, Azure ARM templates, Azure Bicep templates, Terraform, Chef, Puppet and Ansible.

 - VPN connection manager.
 There can be multiple VPN connections, either Point to Site (P2S) or Site to Site (S2S).
 Each connection can utilize a different VPN protocol, including IPSec-based protocols as well as SSL VPN based architectures.
 Examples in Windows include OpenVPN, Cisco AnyConnect and any other VPN hardware or software appliance provided by the respective VPN vendor .
 Examples in Linux include OpenVPN.

 - Backup and recovery tools for files, databases, virtual machines and containers.
 Some good examples for Windows can be found in the following article: https://stefanos.cloud/kb/how-to-automate-azure-mysql-database-backups/ and in Azure Backup Server (former DPM).
 Also refer to following KB article on how to minimize your backup costs, for a list of free and open source backup tools.

 - Management tools and clients for connections to public clouds.
 Review my relevant article on Azure management tools and Microsoft 365, which presents all Azure specific management tools.